 - Highly processed snack foods, even those made with organic ingredients

-Knowing this, it does not come as a surprise that researchers are studying how the gut microbiome may play a role in combating depression, anxiety, irritability, fatigue, stress, and mood swings.
+Knowing this, it is not surprising that researchers are studying how the gut microbiome may play a role in combating depression, anxiety, irritability, fatigue, stress, and mood swings.

 Prebiotic foods to include in your diet…